Metropolitan City of Cagliari: Climate

 The Metropolitan City of Cagliari has a Mediterranean climate with hot, dry Summers and mild Winters.
 It is unusual for Summer temperatures to rise above 40 °C, often with high humidity, while in winter, the record lows are below zero.
 Heavy snowfalls occur rarely; on average, every thirty years.
 January is the coldest month with an average temperature of about 10 °C. August is the warmest month with an average temperature of that of about 25 °C. African anticyclone activity can cause heat waves starting in June.
 From mid-June to mid-September rain is rare and appears in afternoon storms.
 The rainy season starts in September, but the first cold days come in December, usually the wettest month.
 Winds are frequent, especially the mistral and sirocco; in Summer days a marine sirocco breeze (s'imbattu) lowers the temperature and the humidity.

 On the surrounding mountains, the climate is very different with plentiful average rainfall, cold winters, and mild warm summers (Csb in the Köppen climate classification).

-Metropolitan Municipalities

-As 470 km2 are covered by forests, lagoons, ponds and salt marshes, the really populated area is 777.8 km2.
-So the real population density rises to 553 inhabitants/km2.

-In 1861, the municipalities of the current metropolitan city had 67,063 inhabitants, while the city proper had 33,491.
-Since then the city had a population growth of 461%, while the metropolitan municipalities as an all had an increase of 644%.
-In that year Cagliari had a population that was the 50% of the metropolitan area, while now it is only the 36%.